 Step 7 – Paint And Decorate

-You’re almost finished!
 Pick out your paint colors, move in your furniture and enjoy your new cozy hideaway.
-Colder weather will be here before you know it, so use the long Labor Day weekend to get this project started.
+Colder weather will be here before you know it, so use this time to get this project started.